 A cat has claws at the end of its paws.
 A comma’s a pause at the end of a clause.

-This actually is a good way to remember a comma’s function.
+This is actually a good way to remember a comma’s function.
 A period marks the end of a sentence, while a comma indicates a pause somewhere in the middle.
-In general, commas are used to provide clarity in writing.
+In general, commas are used to provide clarity in writing, which will improve the outcome of your marketing efforts.
 They can separate words, phrases, or clauses.